teonistor/beamr/test.md

       apt install python-pygments

-## Configuration

-Examples:

-    # Set author and title for the document
-    author: John Doe
-    title: A Presentation on Presentations

-    # Set the date to be used on the title page (if unset, Beamer will use the current date by default)
-    date: 32nd February 2151

-    # Tell the program to generate a title page
-    titlepage: yes

-    # Set double-asterisk emphasis to colour the text green instead (note Yaml dictionary inside dictionary syntax, as well as the single quotes around strings with special characters)
-    emph:
-	'**': '\color{green}{{ "{%s" }}}'

-    # Tell LaTeX to import 2 additional packages, where the second package requires options (note Yaml list syntax)
-    packages:
-	- mypackage
-	- option,otheroption,myotherpackage

-To edit the user configuration file use the `-e` (or `--edit`) flag and supply your preferred text editor, e.g.: `beamr -e kate`.
-On subsequent runs the editor can be ommitted as it will be saved in the configuration (unless you purposefully remove it).
-You can also dump the entire default configuration at the end of this file to more easily understand how and what can be edited: `beamr -ed`

 # Concept

 The fundamental building block of a Beamr source is the slide.
 A slide show is a succession of slides, in the order given in the input file; however, more pages can be generated in the resulting PDF document than there are slides in the input file (for instance because of an automatically generated table of contents, or due to transitions inside slides).